JamesSullivan1/JamesSullivan1.github.io/_posts/2014-12-07-elf-surgery-pt-1-ELF-primer.md

 Now we see the program header table, describing the segments.
 Note that the file offset and the virtual address are almost in correspondence, with the virtual address being offset by one of two fixed values.
-This is, of course, not a requirement, but is a common feature of ELFs.
+This is, of course, not a requirement, but is a common feature of an ELF.

     Program Headers:
       Type           Offset             VirtAddr           PhysAddr